 This simple homemade granola is chock-full of healthy fats, fiber, vitamins & minerals for the perfect breakfast or afternoon snack.
 Here’s what you need to make it:

-- Olive oil. helps the granola to bake up nice and golden brown.
+- Olive oil.
+Adding a bit of oil to granola helps it to bake up nice and golden brown.
 You can use melted coconut oil or butter to switch things up.

 - Honey.
-I use O Organics® Honey and it perfectly sweetens the granola.
+To perfectly sweeten the granola.
 Maple syrup is also a wonderful choice and would keep the granola vegan.

 - Cinnamon.
-Just a touch of O Organics® Cinnamon for a warm and cozy flavor!
+Just a touch of ground cinnamon for a warm and cozy flavor!

-- Salt. just a hint of salt is a must in homemade granola to balance out the sweetness.
+- Salt.
+A hint of salt is a must in homemade granola to balance out the sweetness.

 - Pecans + walnuts.
-Open Nature® Pecans and Walnuts are my favorite nuts in granola!
+Pecans and walnuts are my favorite nuts in granola!
 I love how they get golden, crunchy and toasted when baked up.
 Feel free to use your favorite kind of nuts in this recipe.
+You could even add in some seeds, like pepitas, sunflower seeds or chia seeds.

-- Cranberries. you’re going to love the chewy bites of sweetness!
-Feel free to sub the cranberries for raisins or another preferred dried fruit.
+- Cranberries.
+You’re going to love the chewy bites of sweetness!
+Feel free to swap out the cranberries for raisins or another preferred dried fruit.

 How to make homemade granola